Seeing Nope at the Bridgton Twin Drive In

 Just as Get Out was about a man, Chris who ignored all the warnings and did not "get out" until it was almost too late, Nope is a film about about saying yes, about going towards the horror rather than away from it.
 It seems to me that any attempt to understand the film has to begin with that, why do the characters not just say "nope" and walk away.
 That question seems central to the film.

 This same question burdens the Haywood's neighbor, Ricky "Jupe" Park (Steven Yeun) a former child star who now runs a wild west show capitalizing on his role as "Kid Sheriff".
-Jupe was also the star of a short lived but popular show called Gordy's Home that ended after one season when its chimpanzee star went on a rampage on set and killed and mutilated several of its cast members.
+Jupe was also the star of a short lived but popular show called Gordy's Home that ended after one season when its chimpanzee star, the Gordy of the title, went on a rampage on set and killed and mutilated several of its cast members.
+Jupe was the only person to be unharmed, at least physically, in the attack.
 Jupe works with one version of the past, a western theme park, one myth, but hidden behind his office is a museum to the tragic history of the show which might be a more lucrative attraction.
 A Dutch couple once paid thousands just to sleep in the museum.

 OJ, Em, and Jupe are all linked by the way that they deal with a legacy, with a past.
 In the case of OJ and Em this legacy was recorded but never credited, no one knows the name of the jockey in the famous pictures that created cinema, they are in some sense erased from history.
-They need to create their reputation anew, selling their business and their skills to clients without a legacy to claim.
+They need to create their reputation anew, selling their business and their skills to clients without ownership of their legacy.
 Jupe on the other hand seems tied to a traumatic past that he can neither escape nor entirely live off of.
 His niche fame or infamy does not provide enough to live on, but it is what people remember.

 Jordan Peele posted the opening credits to his fictional show within the film on this twitter page